UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 ## Local and remote branches

-TODO:
-* Explain the concept of both local branches and remote branches, just like how we have commits in a local repository and/or in a remote repository.
-* Define what **upstream** means in this context.
-* Explain how our local repository keeps references to remote branches, giving them names starting with `remotes/origin/` (or just `origin/`).
-But these are not kept in sync with the remote branches automatically - we need to use `git fetch` to update them.
+Branches can reside in our local repository and/or remote repository, in the same way that commits can.
+An **upstream** branch is one which resides in the remote repository and is tracked locally, meaning the local branch is linked to the remote branch.
+Our local repository stores references to any remote branches, prepending their names with `remotes/origin/` (or simply `origin/`).
+It should be noted that these remote branches are not updated automatically - we need to use `git fetch` to update them.
-* Explain the concept of a local branch tracking a remote one

 ### Viewing branches